As courts slow down, LI defense lawyers struggle with virus fallout

 “The timing couldn’t be better,” defense attorney Brian Griffin said Thursday.

-He said video conferences are available to clients, or meetings in a sizeable conference room where putting space between people isn’t problematic.
+He said video conferences are available to clients, or meetings in a sizable conference room where putting space between people isn’t problematic.

 Defense attorney Robert Schalk, a partner in a six-person Mineola firm, said Thursday that the business is operating remotely but also has shifts whereby one lawyer is always at the office to handle emergencies.